Base Game Review

 Let’s meditate on the force and seek the answers (…or you know.
 Read the review).

-This game has some really unique ideas in it.
+Star Wars: The Card Game has some really unique ideas in it.
 There’s the asymmetrical gameplay, the edge battles (to decide who has the “edge” in the conflict) and the balance of the force to subtly but significantly affect the game.

 The problem is… it’s really boring.
 The interesting ideas the game brings to the table really are quite fascinating.
 The choices you have to make in an edge battle are whether or not to play a card from your hand (losing the ability to play it as a Unit or Enhancement later), whether to strike with a unit or to have them commit to the force, which makes them less useful on the frontlines.
 I like that you have to balance those choices…I just feel like the limited amount of powerful cards makes you less likely to take risks.
 I often felt I had to basically throw a card away instead of making a careful decision.